obeliksgall/AfterInstall/README.md

 ### Overview

+!!The script is under development and may not work correctly on all Windows systems.!!

 `AfterInstall.ps1` is a modular PowerShell automation script designed for post-install system setup.
 It installs essential applications, configures system power settings, restores Foobar2000 plugins and themes, and imports playback statistics — all with robust logging, elevation handling, and optional silent execution.

 ---